wso2-incubator/cicd-test-artifacts/README.md

 ## Sample artifact resources for AWS Pipeline

 Sample product artifacts and and sample test cases for WSO2 products.
-This repository is used as the sample for artifacts repository in WSO2 AWS pipeline.
+This repository is used as the sample for artifacts repository in WSO2 AWS pipeline..

 #### Add new artifacts
 * Place the car file in `artifacts/deployment/server/carbonapps/` directory.